Agenda at a Glance

 3.05 How Diversion Techniques are Helping Avert Homelessness and Facilitating Self-Resolution

-Diversion is an approach that helps people seeking shelter identify and access alternatives to shelter entry.
-The same techniques can also be used to facilitate self-resolution so people exit homelessness more quickly.
+Diversion is an approach that helps people seeking shelter identify and access safe alternatives to shelter entry.
+Problem-solving conversations can also be used to facilitate self-resolution so people exit homelessness more quickly.
 Learn the key components of diversion and self-resolution, examine how it is being used to assist adults, and understand its impact in reducing homelessness and demand for shelter.

 Medicaid and housing agencies serve an overlapping population: people experiencing homelessness, people with substance abuse and mental health issues, people with complex needs, and so on.
 Learn about communities that have formed co-partnerships with state Medicaid agencies and local housing groups to align health and housing initiatives.
 Hear how they have worked together to identify resources to create additional opportunities for services.